 - Ownership – a note identifying the majority owners of the business is presented.
 In general any individual or business that owns more than 10% of the company is identified.

 - Reliance – if any single customer or contract generates more than 20% of the revenue for the business, this customer is identified for risk purposes.
-The larger the customer’s financial position especially any publically traded operations decreases the risk associated with reliance on the revenue stream.
+The larger the customer’s financial position especially any publicly traded operations decreases the risk associated with reliance on the revenue stream.
 If the reliance is contract dependent, the terms of the contract are explained.

 - Issues – any legal or accounting issues is detailed in this paragraph.
 The most common issue is a pending lawsuit or possible claim the business is currently addressing.
 A degree of likelihood and the associated financial impact on operations is revealed.